Sup2point0/Assort/affine/affinitys/koniokinetis.md

 ### Attack
 Koniokinetics utilyze a myriad of attacks, of varying scale and power dependent on the availability of dust and specific circumstances.

+While their major abilities are not as inherently destructive as someother affinitys, tending to be more physical than affinical, they are nonetheless just as deadly.
+When enhanced by other affinitys,

-A distinct characteristic of koniokinetis is the extensive array of smaller ‘quick-fire’ attacks, intended to weaken or indeed, wear away the enemy.
-These happen to be surprisingly effective, mainly to biologics and [xiologics](–), and *especially* humanoids, who are particularly averse to the effects of controlling bodily waste (the unpleasant imagery can be left to the imaginacion).
-Less seamless machines are also susceptible to dust, as it clogs their systems and can cause major disrupcions.
+A distinct characteristic of koniokinetis is the extensive array of smaller ‘quick-fire’ attacks, intended to weaken or indeed, wear down the enemy.
+These happen to be surprisingly effective, mainly to biologics and [xiologics](–), and *especially* humanoids, who are particularly averse to the effects of controlling bodily waste (the unpleasant imagery can be left to the imagination).
+Less seamless machines are also susceptible to dust, as it clogs their systems and can cause major disruptions.
+As such, a protive strategy of koniokinetics is gradually finishing off enemies, rather than defeating them in a few moves.

 ### Strategys
 {...}